Vol. 01 — Issue 00Strongfish™ / Wild · Clean · Loaded

 Steel cans rely on an epoxy liner to keep the metal from reacting with food.
 Most of those liners — including the ones marked "BPA-free" — leach endocrine-disrupting bisphenols into fish, especially acidic and oil-packed fish.

 STRONGFISH skips the metal entirely.
 A retort-sterilized paperboard carton keeps the fish shelf-stable for years with no liner, no opener, no aftertaste.
-Just protein, EVOO, and sea salt — sealed clean.
+Just protein, sauce, and sea salt — sealed clean.

 • No BPA